simon-ritchie/apysc/docs_src/source/animation_event.md

 # AnimationEvent

-This page will explain the `AnimationEvent` class.
+This page explains the `AnimationEvent` class.

 ## What class is this?

-The `AnimationEvent` class is used by an animation-related event handler, such as the animation complete event.
-This instance will be passed to the handler's first argument.
+An animation-related event handler uses the `AnimationEvent` class, such as the complete animation event.
+Each animation interface passes this event instance to the handler.

 ## Basic usage

-The following example will set the animation complete event handler and the `AnimationEvent` instance argument is set as the `e: ap.AnimationEvent`:
+The following example sets the animation complete event handler.
+The animation interface passes the `AnimationEvent` instance argument as the `e: ap.AnimationEvent`:

 ```py
 # runnable